-Environmental Ethics is intended as a forum for diverse interests and attitudes, and seeks to bring together the nonprofessional environmental philosophy tradition with the professional interest in the subject.
+Environmental Ethics is a forum for diverse interests and attitudes that brings together the nonprofessional environmental philosophy tradition with the professional interest in the subject.
 Articles are welcome in any area of philosophy or environmental affairs.
 Manuscripts are judged on their philosophical merit and their relevance to environmental affairs.
 Normally they should deal with questions of value or with problems of concept clarification.
 Because many readers have only a marginal background in professional philosophy, authors should explain technical philosophical terms and ideas more fully when introducing them than is normally required in other philosophy journals.

 Editor, ENVIRONMENTAL ETHICS

 University of North Texas

 Denton, TX 76203-5017